 Description/Update: To offer an additional tool to deal with reductions in HUD subsidy for Public Housing or Housing Choice Vouchers, PMHA has authority to reduce utility allowance payments to address funding shortfalls.
 This activity was implemented in 2014 for the Public Housing Program.
-Although this feature was not utilized in 2017 through 2019, it will be reviewed for possible Public Housing utilization in 2020.
+Although this feature was not utilized in 2017 through 2022, it will be reviewed for possible Public Housing utilization in the future.

-For the HCV Program, this activity remained on hold since inception through 2021 and will be reviewed for possible implementation in 2022.
+For the HCV Program, this activity was not implemented, and it will be reviewed for possible implementation in the future.